SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/ListTreeTable/ListTreeTable.md

 The following script illustrates the API.
 - `dragEnabled:` configures the receiver to allow dragging of its items.
 - `dropEnabled:` configures the receiver to accept dropped items.
-- `wantsDrop: [ :transfer | transfer passenger allSatisfy: #isString ]`.
-With the message `wantsDrop:` we can specify a predicate to accept a dropped elements.
+- `wantsDrop: [ :transfer | transfer passenger allSatisfy: [:each | each isString ]`.
+With the message `wantsDrop:` we can specify a predicate to accept dropped elements.
 - `acceptDrop: [ :transfer | list2 items: list2 items , transfer passenger ]`.
 The message `acceptDrop:` specifies the treatment performed once the dropped items are accepted.

 ### Activation clicks